 Our mission is to help people better understand and appreciate the soil, the soil water balance, and the surface energy balance so that we can more wisely manage and conserve the land and water with which we have been entrusted.
 Our primary focus is on multi-scale soil moisture monitoring and improved utilization of soil moisture data in agriculture, meteorology, environmental modeling, and drought adaptation.

-Observing System (COSMOS) rover for measurement of 0-5 cm soil moisture
+rover for measurement of 0-5 cm soil moisture at spatial scales

-Group member wins top award at SSSA annual meeting: Jordan Beehler
+- Group member wins top award at SSSA annual

-won first place in the "Original Research Instrumentation" student
+meeting: Jordan Beehler won first place in the "Original Research

-poster competition with her poster on a method for analyzing green
+Instrumentation" student poster competition with her poster on a method

-canopy cover.
-The poster was coauthored by Andres
+for analyzing green canopy cover.
+The poster was coauthored by

-paper published in Journal of Atmospheric and Oceanic
+- New paper published in Journal of Atmospheric and